tphelanECON/The_Art_of_Temporal_Approximation_WP/README.md

-# The_Art_of_Temporal_Approximation_WP
+# The_Art_of_Temporal_Approximation

-Code for replication of working paper version of The Art of Temporal Approximation
+Code for replication of "The Art of Temporal Approximation" by Keyvan Eslami and Thomas Phelan.

-This code is subject to change as the paper itself is a work-in-progress.
-Upon completion of peer review we will archive this repository.
+If you have any questions please email the second author at tom.phelan@clev.frb.org.